aug-18/dacdemo/README.md

 * Working with CSS ID Rule
 * Working with CSS CLASS Rule.
 * Working with CSS Class Rule [Multiple Class]
+* Working with External CSS.
+* Create GOOGLE PAGE with your NAME.

 # ASSIGNMENTS - DAY2